Arduino Nano PWM

 at the pin.

-The eighth thing know about Arduino Nano PWM pins is that
+The ninth thing know about Arduino Nano PWM pins is that

 you must smooth the output using a capacitor/resistor or